jima80525/jima_codes_blog/in_progress/git_python.md

 6. `git commit -m "message"` - make your new commit
 7. `git push origin [branch-name]` - push your changes up to the remote

 This is one of the more basic flows through the system.
 There are many, many ways to use Git, and you've just scratched the surface with this tutorial.
-If you use vim or sublime as your editor, you might want to checkout these tutorials which will show you how to get plugins to integrate Git into your editor:
+If you use Vim or Sublime as your editor, you might want to checkout these tutorials which will show you how to get plugins to integrate Git into your editor:
 * [VIM and Python – A Match Made in Heaven](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/)
 * [Setting Up Sublime Text 3 for Full Stack Python Development](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/)